 4. Making huge money in the name of Quality education

 The main objective of private entities is to mint money in every angle they could possibly do.
-The cost of education has increase nearly 10 folds in the past decade.
-People gradually induced an idea into themselves that quality is directly proportional to the cost; this makes them to invest a lot of money to get quality education.
+The cost of education has increased by nearly 10 folds in the past decade.
+People gradually induced an idea into themselves that quality is directly proportional to the cost; this makes them invest a lot of money to get quality education.
 The bitter fact is that the return on investment is turning out to be quite bad.

 Validating these aspects we could conclude that the pros of privatization are minimal to nothing when compared to its cons.
-In order to escape this commercialized sector one should start utilizing the free resources available.
+In order to escape this commercialized sector, one should start utilizing the free resources available.
 For example, instead of paying a private tutor a lump-sum, we can learn/study the same using YouTube and online sources.
 In this digitized era it is an absolute plausible statement that most of the valued information can be attained free either in text format or in video format via the internet.
 It’s our responsibility to provide subsidized/free and quality education to our fellow members and to the upcoming generation.
 Stand high and make a change.